 Protecting Your Rental Property

-If you decide to rent out the home you previously lived in, there’s a good chance that you have an existing homeowner’s insurance policy in place.
+If you decide to rent out the home you previously lived in, there’s a good chance that you have an existing homeowner’s insurance policy in place, including a condo insurance if you own a condominium unit (How much is condo insurance? – Abn average of $455 per year).
 The thing is, policies intended for owner-occupied properties generally invalidate claims when the insurer finds out that the home is rented to another party.
 To ensure protection against losses and damage, you need to purchase the appropriate type of coverage once you decide to set your property up for rent.

 Unlike standard home insurance, landlord insurance is specifically designed to protect you and the property from potential liability issues caused by tenants, resulting in damage or loss of income.
 It provides superior-level coverage against risks and pitfalls that most landlords are exposed to.

-While landlord insurance can be up to 30% more expensive than regular homeowners’ insurance, the policy also includes additional coverage for tenant liability and loss of rental income.
+While the price difference between landlord insurance vs homeowners insurance can be up to 30%, the policy also includes additional coverage for tenant liability and loss of rental income.

 Choosing the Right Landlords Insurance Policy